Sometimes, people are surprised to find that

-the staff was pleasant, and the prestige nice, but…
+The staff was pleasant, and the prestige very nice, yet…

 and return in the late evening after they were asleep.